Iran at the 2020 Summer Paralympics: Athletics

-16 athletes in 19 events are scheduled to represent Iran at the 2020 Summer Paralympics.
+16 athletes in 19 events represented Iran at the 2020 Summer Paralympics.

 Cycling

 Iran sent one cyclist after successfully getting a slot in the 2018 UCI Nations Ranking Allocation quota for Asia.

 Judo

 Iran has qualified two athletes in Men's events in 90 and +100 kg.

 Canoeing

 Iran has qualified one athlete in Women's KL3 events and one athlete in Men's VL2.

 Powerlifting

 Shooting

 Iran entered five athletes into the Paralympic competition.
 All of them successfully broke the Paralympic qualification at the 2018 WSPS World Championships which was held in Cheongju, South Korea, 2019 WSPS World Cup which was held in Al Ain, United Arab Emirates and 2019 WSPS World Championships which was held in Sydney, Australia.

 Sitting Volleyball

 Iran's men's sitting volleyball team qualified for the 2020 Summer Paralympics after winning the 2018 World ParaVolley Championships.